 Select wines

 The 2006 Barbour Vineyards Cabernet Sauvignon is 97% Cabernet Sauvignon and 3% Cabernet Franc.
 Jim tries to find a balance between picking the fruit so that the grapes are not extremely high in sugar at the time they are harvested.
 This is an elegant wine that drinks very well by itself but certainly will pair with a number of foods.
 It has lively natural acidity and an exceptional taste profile that holds its own even without food.
 The bouquet is appealing with its refined aromas of toffee, mocha, Asian spices and plum.
 The palate is soft, elegant and shows both plum and red cherry and is layered in flavor.
-Notes of espresso from the barrels kiss the long clean finish which is anchored by fine-grained delicate tannins.
+Notes of espresso from the barrels complement the long clean finish, anchored by fine-grained delicate tannins.
 This wine is most definitely in balance.

 —